In this post, we are going to discuss Software Localization, software localization best practices, and software localization translation in detail.

 Use icons with care

 Icons can be a more efficient way to communicate a message, as they typically require less translation and can reduce cost.
-However, not all symbols are universal or neutral, so it’s important to choose icons that will be understood by your target audience.
+However, not all symbols are universal or neutral, so choosing icons your target audience will understand is important.

 Software Localization Check List